FlyingPumba/LaboLibre/README.md

 # LaboLibre
 ES: Android app con Calendario de reservas de Laboratorios del Departamento de Computación de la FCEyN - UBA

 EN: Android app with Calendar of Laboratory reservations for the Computer Sciencie Department of FCEyN - UBA

+Information of reservations are obtained from the <a href="http://www.dc.uba.ar/serv/reserva/laboratorios">official site</a>.

 ## Libraries
 The following librearies are used: